Words of the day:

 magma: hot fluid or semifluid material below or within the earth's crust from which lava and other igneous rock is formed by cooling.

-pyroclastic surge: mass of turbulent gas and rock fragments that is ejected upward during some volcanic eruptions
+pyroclastic surge: mass of turbulent gas and rock fragments that is ejected upward during some volcanic eruptionspumice: a very light and porous volcanic rock formed when a gas-rich froth of glassy lava solidifies rapidly.

 pyroclastic flow: is a fast-moving current of hot gas and volcanic matter that moves away from a volcano.
 Can reach speed of 430 miles per hour.
 The gases can reach temperatures of about 1,000 °C (1,830 °F).